 It's over for Allen West.

 The South Florida congressman, elected in the 2010 tea party wave, conceded defeat Tuesday morning to Democrat Patrick Murphy, ending a colorful and controversy filled tenure in Washington.
 West was a hero to conservatives and frequent appearances on cable news shows made him one of the country's top fundraisers.
-But his antics — among them, likening Democrats to communists and Nazis — made West a top target of 2012.
+But his antics -- among them, likening Democrats communist sand Nazis -- made West a top target of 2012.

-Despite losing on Election Day, West maintained a challenge through Monday, winning at least a partial retabulation of ballots in St. Lucie County.
-It only increased Murphy's lead in the 18th Congressional District.
+Despite losing on Election Day, West maintained a challenge through yesterday, winning at least a partial retabulation of ballots in St. Lucie County.
+It only increased Murphy's lead in the 18th Congressional district.
 Before the state canvassing board could certify the results Tuesday, West bowed out.

 "While many questions remain unanswered, today I am announcing that I will take no further action to contest the outcome of this election," he said in a statement.
 "While there are certainly still inaccuracies in the results, and the actions of the St. Lucie County and Palm Beach County Supervisors of Elections rightly raise questions in my mind and for many voters, after much analysis and this past weekend's recount in St. Lucie County, our legal team does not believe there are enough over-counted, undercounted or fraudulent votes to change the outcome of the election."

 Allen West statement continued: